Site icon Circuit Ideas for You

 where,

-For the comparator circuit, find the threshold voltage (Vth) that corresponds to the desired sound level (clap).
+Calculate the comparator circuits threshold voltage (Vth) to meet the necessary clap circuit sound level.

-As necessary, make adjustments to the reference voltage input or resistor divider network.
+As necessary adjust the reference voltage input or resistor divider network.

-For best results, resistor values and component types may be adjusted to fine tune sensitivity and noise immunity.
+For best results resistor levels and component types are easily adjusted to fine tune the sensitivity and sound boosting.

 How to Build: